BinaryBirds/github-workflows/README.md

 This script generates a list of contributors for the repository.
 It uses the git shortlog command to gather commit information and formats it into a CONTRIBUTORS.txt file.

 Usage: `make contributors`

-### install-swift-format.sh
-This script installs the swift-format tool, the version can be optionally defined using the `-v` parameter.
-If no version is specified as a parameter, the latest version will be installed.

-Example to add the extra parameter in the **Makefile**:
-`install-format:
-	curl -s $(baseUrl)/run-swift-format.sh | bash -s -- -v 510.1.0
-`

-Usage: `make install-format`

 ### install-swift-openapi-generator.sh
 This script installs the Swift OpenAPI generator tool, the version can be optionally defined using the `-v` parameter.
 If no version is specified as a parameter, the latest version will be installed.